 This recipe makes the most flavorful and mouth watering authentic, restaurant-style chana masala and I really hope you guys try it out!
 I love that this recipe is accidentally vegan and gluten free.
 It makes it perfect for just about everyone!

-If you make this restaurant style chana masala recipe, leave a comment and rate the recipe below!
-And tag your recreations @thecuriouschickpea and #thecuriouschickpea on Instagram, I love seeing your photos!
+If you make this restaurant style chana masala, leave a comment below and rate the recipe on the recipe card.
+And please share your photos with me on Instagram, tag @thecuriouschickpea and #thecuriouschickpea.
+I love seeing your recreations!

 - 2 tbsp coconut oil or vegetable oil

 - 1 1/2 yellow onions, finely diced (2 cups)

 - 4 whole dried red chiles, more or less to taste

 - 1 cinnamon stick